jhansche/xdAuto/BUILD-OSX.md

 Next, read over http://source.android.com/source/initializing.html#setting-up-a-mac-os-x-build-environment to make sure that your system is set up for building.
 One important note from this document that you really do need to follow is creating the `android.dmg` virtual hard drive, in order to support a case-sensitive filesystem.
+However, note that the suggested disk size of `40g` _is not enough_ to get a full build.
+I ran into errors stating: `can't write to output file (No space left on device)`, so I would suggest giving the initial `android.dmg` more space.
+If you already created it with `40g`, that's okay because you can resize it later (see the link above for the `resize` command).
+I had to resize mine to `60g`.

 Downgrading gmake was not necessary for me, and I did not enable ccache.
-It would probably work just as well if you follow Google's instructions, so enable it if you want to.
+It should work just as well if you follow Google's instructions, so enable it if you want to.

 ## Downloading the source